 - If you require an Occupant Load (restaurants, night clubs, places of assembly), you need to show a floor plan.
 We recommend you have your floor plan ready.
 While it's not required for all inspections, if the inspector cannot verify your square footage/occupancy load, you will not pass inspection.

 - Is your business completely ready to operate?
 You will not pass a code inspection if your business is not ready to operate that day. (i.e. A beauty salon without hair dryers will fail inspection, a restaurant without a finalized kitchen will fail inspection, etc.).
 Do not set up an inspection before this time.

-- If you are a renter, do you have a copy of your space lease agreement?
+- If you are a renter, make sure you have a copy of your space lease agreement.

-- You must provide a copy of your completed Certificate of Use.
-(Exception: Peddlers, Food Trucks, or if you do not have a physical location in the City of Miami, but you are doing business here).
+Exception: Peddlers, Food Trucks, or if you do not have a physical location in the City of Miami, but you are doing business here.